 - Do you assess the purpose of the transaction and the source of the client's funds (CDD)?

-- Do you perform enhanced due diligence (EDD) for high-risk clients?
+- Do you perform enhanced identification and customer due diligence (Section 9a) for high-risk clients?

 🛡️ Screening and monitoring